NextronSystems/thor-manual/usage/special-scan-modes.rst

 Forensic Lab License
 ^^^^^^^^^^^^^^^^^^^^

-The scan of mounted disk or memory images is a use case that we call "lab scanning".
+The scanning of mounted disk images, memory images, or network shares is a use case that we call **lab scanning**.
 It requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ which is meant to be used in corporate digital forensic labs.